spatialos/UnrealGDK/SpatialGDK/Documentation/content/pricing-and-support/pricing.md

 # Pricing

-The GDK for Unreal is built on top of SpatialOS.
+The GDK for Unreal uses SpatialOS core technology and cloud hosting.
 This means that when you use the GDK, you need to consider the SpatialOS pricing model.

 SpatialOS has a free tier and a paid tier, and you can use the GDK on either of these.
 For an introduction to the pricing model, see [Pricing introduction](https://docs.improbable.io/reference/latest/shared/pricing-and-support/pricing-intro).